lucybot/soapui-lucybot-plugin/src/assembly/readme.txt

-SoapUI Swagger Plugin
+SoapUI LucyBot Plugin
 -----------------------------

-Adds Swagger-related functionality to SoapUI.
-See https://github.com/olensmar/soapui-swagger-plugin for more info.
+Adds ability to launch a LucyBot developer portal from SoapUI.

 Install by unzipping into SoapUI/bin folder.